Chances of getting into Vanderbilt University

 Typical High School GradesA-

 You will need exceptionally good grades to get into Vanderbilt University.
 The average high school GPA of the admitted freshman class at Vanderbilt University was 3.76 on the 4.0 scale indicating that primarily A- students are accepted and ultimately attend.
 The school ranks #3 in Tennessee for highest average GPA.
-Meeting these GPA requirements alone is not enough to gain admission as Vanderbilt is a very selective school.
+Given the school's very highly selective admissions, acceptance at Vanderbilt extremely difficult and unlikely even with a 3.76 GPA.
+The school should be considered a reach even if you have a 3.76 GPA.

 |High School GPA||Freshmen Within Range||Competitiveness|